vnellin/hooks-useQueryState/README.md

 const [val, setVal] = useQueryState("query_parameter_name", defaultValue, callback)

-callback is an additional function, which calls on parameter change
+callback(val) is an additional function, which calls on parameter change